Cardinal First program earns national recognition

 North Central College has distinguished itself as a national leader in supporting first-generation students.
-The College won top awards at the 2018 Student Affairs Administrators in Higher Education (NASPA) conference held March 3-7 in Philadelphia.
-The annual conference brings together more than 7,000 student affairs professionals from around the world.
+The College won top awards at the 2018 Student Affairs Administrators in Higher Education (NASPA) conference held in Philadelphia.

 “It makes me proud to work at an institution that values and prioritizes its student successes.
 The journey to a college degree is a road not travelled alone, and it is my privilege to walk alongside our first-generation students throughout their North Central College experience,” said Julie Carballo, director of the College’s First Generation Programs and coordinator for veteran and military student services.